 Females in the family Macromiidae lack an ovipositor that is used to deposit eggs.
 Populations from the South Coast are darker.
 The larvae have a prominent horn between the antennae along with large eyes and long legs.
-The abdomen is broad, round and has high, slightly arched dorsal hooks.
+The abdomen is broad, round, and has high, slightly arched dorsal hooks.

 Members of the order odonata are carnivorous.
 Adults capture prey by hawking or flying back and forth over an area.
-Dragonfly larvae can prey on a range of organisms like small fish, amphibian larvae, other aquatic invertebrates including their own species or those of other dragonflies or damselflies.
+Dragonfly larvae can prey on a range of organisms like small fish, amphibian larvae, other aquatic invertebrates including their own species, or those of other dragonflies or damselflies.

-This species can be confused with the pacific spiketail dragonfly, the spiketail eyes meet at a single point on top of the head and those of the cruiser are broadly joined.
+This species can be confused with the pacific spiketail dragonfly, the spiketail eyes meet at a single point on top of the head and those of the cruiser is broadly joined.
 The eyes are a blue color on the spiketail and grey to dark green on the cruiser